-- 4.1 The Council's treasury adviser, Link Asset Services Ltd, assists the Council in formulating a view on interest rates.
+- 3.1 The Council's treasury adviser, Link Asset Services Ltd, assists the Council in formulating a view on interest rates.
 Appendix I shows forecasts of the Bank Base Rate (or short-term/variable rates) and longer-term PWLB fixed interest rates, whilst Appendix II shows the forecast in graphical form.
-As can be seen, increases in rates over the next few years are expected to be relatively slow and gradual, subject to short term fluctuations. - 4.2 As outlined above, the Monetary Policy Committee (MPC) reduced the Bank Base Rate to 0.1% on 19 March 2020, and subsequently considered introducing a negative rate.
-This was in response to the growing coronavirus outbreak and its significant effect on global economic activity including in the UK.
-However, with significant progress now being achieved with the vaccination roll-out in the UK, in February 2021 the MPC revised upwards its forecast for economic recovery and inflation.
-Whilst the Bank advised that they do not expect the Base Rate to be increased for some time, the prospect for economic restrictions, and thus economic growth, to be gradually lifted throughout 2021/22 has resulted in an increase in gilt yields and PWLB rates.
-Further increases in gilt yields are expected to be small and gradual. - 4.3 In the longer term, in order to manage economic growth and anticipated inflationary pressures as the UK returns to normal economic conditions, interest rates are anticipated to gradually increase.
-Consequently, subject to periods of volatility, the forecast for UK interest rates shows a gradual increase over the next few years once economic activity starts to recover.
-However, the potential for variant strains of coronavirus and future economic restrictions could limit these increases. - 4.4 The Council's borrowing costs are largely determined by the Public Works Loan Board's (PWLB) interest rates, which in turn are determined by the yield on UK Government gilts.
-Gilt yields had been at exceptional low levels and fell further at the onset of the coronavirus outbreak.
-As stated at Section 2.3 above, during 2020/21 the PWLB removed the additional 1% they had added to their interest rates, therefore the rates available during 2021/22 are expected to remain lower than they had been for much of the previous year. - 4.5 As with any forecast, the above interest rate expectations are subject to variation.
-The main sensitivities of the above forecast are likely to be as follows: - A fall in long term rates which, for example, could occur if economic growth or inflation recovered at a slower rate than forecast.
-This could arise if current restrictions remained in place for longer than anticipated, or if new variant forms of the coronavirus became prevalent.
+As can be seen, further increases in rates are expected this year before being steady in subsequent years, subject to short term fluctuations. - 3.2 The Monetary Policy Committee (MPC) reduced the Bank Base Rate to 0.1% at the onset of the pandemic in March 2020.
+However, with the easing of lockdown restrictions and its impact of economic activity, as well as inflation rising rapidly, they increased the Base rate to 0.25% in December 2021, and again to 0.50% in February 2022.
+The Base Rate is expected to increase further in 2022.
+The MPC also started the process of unwinding its Quantitative Easing (QE) programme in February. - 3.3 In the longer term, to manage economic growth and anticipated inflationary pressures as the UK returns to normal economic conditions, interest rates are anticipated to gradually increase.
+The unwinding of the Bank of England's QE programme has also put upward pressure on interest rates.
+Consequently, subject to periods of volatility, the forecast for UK interest rates shows a steady increase over the remainder of this year.
+However, the potential for further variant strains of coronavirus and future economic restrictions could limit these increases. - 3.4 The Council's borrowing costs are largely determined by the Public Works Loan Board's (PWLB) interest rates, which in turn are determined by the yield on UK Government gilts.
+Gilt yields had been at exceptionally low levels throughout the pandemic and PWLB rates reached historic low levels in December 2021 prior to the Base Rate rise.
+Therefore, the rates available during 2022/23 are expected to remain higher than they had been in the previous year. - 3.5 As with any forecast, the above interest rate expectations are subject to variation.
+The main sensitivities of the above forecast are likely to be as follows: - A fall in long term rates which, for example, could occur if economic growth or inflation were at a lower rate than forecast.
+This could arise if further restrictions had to be re-introduced if new variant forms of the coronavirus became prevalent. - A sharp rise in both long and short-term rates could occur if, for example, economic growth recovered faster than expected, or if inflation increased more rapidly and remained higher than expected for longer as the economy recovers, bringing forward increases in the Bank Rate. - 3.6 Interest rate forecasts throughout the period covered by the Capital Programme must be considered, particularly when determining the most appropriate timing for new borrowing.
+This is particularly the case as the Council's current Borrowing Requirement is larger than historic levels, much of which is required in the earlier years of the current 6-year programme.

-- An unexpected sharp rise in both long and short-term rates could occur if, for example, economic growth recovered faster than expected, or if inflation increased more rapidly than expected as the economy begins to recover, bringing forward increases in the Bank Rate. - 4.6 Interest rate forecasts throughout the period covered by the Capital Programme must be considered, particularly when determining the most appropriate timing for new borrowing.
-This is particularly the case as the Council's current Borrowing Requirement is larger than historic levels, much of which is required in the earlier years of the current 8-year programme. - 4.7 The current forecasts indicate that short term borrowing will continue to be cheaper than longer term borrowing over the next few years.
+3.7 The current forecasts indicate that short term borrowing will continue to be cheaper than longer term borrowing over the next few years.
 However, longer term borrowing gives longer term savings and reduces the refinancing risk in later years.

-5. CAPITAL REQUIREMENTS AND BORROWING STRATEGY
+4. CAPITAL REQUIREMENTS AND BORROWING STRATEGY